 Useful for guiding users in-app through features and functionalities

 Only those who created them can disable them in the backend

 Serve for external communication to prompt users to act

 Useful for re-engaging with an audience currently not active

 Grab user’s attention back by delivering relevant data

 Users can always choose when to disable them

-Push notifications focus on prompting users towards fulfilling the desired action according to their (past-current) interests.
-The information delivered tends to be specific and relevant, considering it's directed towards a disengaged audience.
+Push notifications, on the other hand, focus on prompting users towards fulfilling the desired action according to their (past or current) interests.
+The information delivered is directed more towards a disengaged audience.